aakarsh/DS-LINGUISTICS-MEG-MASC/README.md

 This project for data science  linguistics.

-Porivdes reading and analysis of Magnetoencephalography (MEG-MASC) data and annotating it with word and phoneme level features.
+Provides reading and analysis of Magnetoencephalography (MEG-MASC) data and annotating it with word and phoneme level features.
 These features are then used to perform the decoding analysis and generate figures and results in notebook/analysis.ipynb file.

 The decoding is designed to be run on HPC slurm environment to be tractable.